yashwanthguguloth24/Texmaker/README.md

-This repositry has the command line commands to compile a tex file using taxmaker
+Assuming Texmaker is already installed.
+This repository has the commands to compile a tex file using taxmaker in terminal.

 First create a .tex file .
 Then open the terminal with the directory of .tex file